ccflack/blueprint-exercise/README.md

 As I had no intention of deploying this or testing a live instance (I instead chose to explore containerization, containerized networks, etc.), I didn't add these layers to my own images.

 ### Production Ready?

 #### Code Functionality & Performance

 For better or worse, I used this as a learning experience for some new technologies.
 For this reason, there are some issues that get in the way of production-readiness.
 Probably most apparently, I don't have any of the experience that teaches best practices around code organization, idiomatic patterns, anti-patterns in Nest, TypeScript, etc.

 I tried to synthesize some of that knowledge by pulling from a wide variety of tutorials, official documentation, tech blogs, and other materials to counter this lack of personal experience.

-Typescript does a lot of work to prevent production code errors, so I'm _mostly comfortable with the functional resilience here.
-I would feel much more comfortable with more testing, but this would add more development time (and was not required, but worth calling out).
+Typescript does a lot of work to prevent production code errors, so I'm _mostly_ comfortable with the functional resilience here.
+I would feel much more comfortable automated testing in place, but this would add more development time (and was not required, but worth calling out).

 On performance: there's not too many steps here I don't trust, but some discussions worth having: